bob-dawson/PromptEngine/README.md

 ## Compile-time Validation

-The analyzer provides compile-time template validation during build.
+The analyzer provides compile-time template validation during the build.

 If your template uses undefined placeholders, you'll get a compile error: